 Unfortunately, some nursing facilities do not act as quickly as is necessary when an elderly person becomes injured.

 The nursing home staff may take the approach of “watchful waiting” because they do not want to have to complete an injury report or bring emergency services into the facility.
-This constitutes neglect on the part of the nursing home staff.
-This is considered a failing that could leave the elderly person with permanent damage to their brain.
+This constitutes nursing home neglect on the part of the nursing home staff.
+This is considered a failure that could leave the elderly person with permanent damage to their brain.

 How To Prevent Long-Term Damage